 - What topics do you want to be known for?

 - What do you want your audience to feel, think, learn and do when they consume your content?

 If you are struggling to come up with some ideas for content categories, we recommend referring to four goals of content marketing.

-Here are some different categories we’ve used in the past to give you ideas:
+Here are some different categories for your story planner template we’ve used in the past: